Contributing to Frequenz Repository Configuration¤

 The generated files don't match the golden files because an intended change was introduced.
 In this case, the golden files need to be updated.

-In the latter case, manually updating files is complicated and error-prone, so a simpler (though hacky) way is provided.
+In the latter case, manually updating files is complicated and error-prone, please consult Update the golden test fixtures below for the recommended way to update the golden files.

 Please ensure that all introduced changes are intended before updating the golden files.